Vector boson scattering and anomalous quartic couplings in final states with $\ell\nu$qq or $\ell\ell$qq plus jets using proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 In the first part of this paper, we study the EW VBS production of $\PZ\PWpm\text{jj}$ and $\PZ\PZ\text{jj}$, where one \PZ boson decays into charged leptons ($\Pell = \Pe, \, \PGm$) and the other vector boson decays hadronically.

-In the second part of this paper we set stringent limits on BSM physics via its effective field theory (EFT)~\cite{BuchmuellerWyler, warsaw} description using a combination of $\Pell\Pell$ + jets events from $\PZ\PWpm\text{jj}$ -- $\PZ\PZ\text{jj}$ production with $\Pell\PGn$ + jets events from $\PWpm\PW\text{jj}$ -- $\PWpm\PZ\text{jj}$ production (analyzed in Ref.~\cite{CMS:2021qzz}).
+In the second part of this paper we set stringent limits on BSM physics via an effective field theory (EFT)~\cite{BuchmuellerWyler, warsaw} description combining the results from this analysis with those from $\PWpm\PW\text{jj}$ -- $\PWpm\PZ\text{jj}$ production as reported in Ref.~\cite{CMS:2021qzz} .

 The theory is implemented by introducing the following effective Lagrangian:

 where $\mathcal{L}_{\text{SM}}$ is the SM Lagrangian, the operators $\mathcal{O}_i^{(D)}$ are constructed with SM fields at some dimension $D_i$, and $c_i^{(D_{}i)}$ are the Wilson coefficients.
 In this way, the contribution $\mathcal{A}_{\text{BSM}}$ to the total scattering amplitude from the EFT operators is given by: